 - The ketogenic diet was originally created to help pediatric patients with epilepsy.
 It’s extremely low in carbohydrate, low to moderate in protein and extremely high in fat.
 This combination forces the body to use fat for energy and creates ketones as a byproduct.
-Although recommendations vary, ketosis requires about 75-90 percent of calories from fat, 5-10 percent from protein and only 5 percent from carbohydrate.
+Although recommendations vary, ketosis requires about 75-90% of calories from fat, 5-10% from protein and only 5% from carbohydrate.

 Not All Carbs Were Created Equal

 Processed grains like white bread, snack cakes, crackers and such, as well as added sugar have been linked to weight gain and inflammation.
 On the other hand, whole grains such as brown rice, quinoa and steel-cut oats, along with fruits are linked to a reduced risk from weight gain.
 The “good” group also serves as great sources of vitamins, which often offer antioxidants to reduce inflammation.